StevenByle/Android-Phone-Tablet-Demo/README.md

 Optimizing for Android Phones and Tablets Example
 ------

 A example Android application to demonstrate optimizing the user interface for phones and tablets.
 This is a code example created for my blog post, Android Tutorial: Optimizing for Phones and Tablets, which explains the topic of Fragments and creating reusable, flexible user interfaces in depth.
 This project has a minimum requirement of Android 3.0 (API 11), in order to support 3D view rotations.
-However, the [Android Support Library](http://developer.android.com/tools/extras/support-library.html) supports back to Android 1.6 (API 4).
+However, the [Android Support Library](http://developer.android.com/tools/extras/support-library.html) supports back to Android 1.6 (API 4) and allows for Fragment based applications.

 <p align="center">
   <img src="Screenshots/Phone Layout Screenshots Port.png" width=800/>